apollostream/apollostream.github.io/_includes/piano-professional-synopsis-include.md

-# Service Work With Artistry Attached: <br>The Hidden Economics of Being a Classical Pianist
+# Service Work With Artistry Attached: <br>The Economics of Being a Classical Pianist

 *From [__Bayesian Framework for Intellectual Honesty (BFIH) Analysis Report__ auto_d06865ce](https://drive.google.com/file/d/1w9tHq3LIIUUXLM61iErknOHicsEz3x-q/view?usp=sharing) by __Michael L. Thompson__, __January 20, 2026__*
 *For the full technical analysis, see the complete BFIH report.*